I79, 77 outside Charleston reopened after wrecks on icy roads

 Metro issued an alert for black ice in the Sissonville, Elkview, and Charleston areas of West Virginia.
 The interstates in those areas were shut down shortly before 9 a.m., according to Metro.

-Various lanes of I-79 were closed from Mile Marker 1 (Mink Shoals) to MM 19 (Elkview), as well as at MM 15 (Clendenin), according to Pinch Volunteer Fire Department.
+Various lanes of I-79 were closed near Mink Shoals, Elkview and Clendenin, according to Pinch Volunteer Fire Department.
 Lanes of I-77 near Edens Fork were also temporarily shut down for a multi-vehicle accident, Metro alerts say.

 Responders to the various accidents include Pinch VFD, Clendenin VFD and the Kanawha County Sheriff’s Office.